 ABOUT THE CAMPAIGN

 Delaware First: The Campaign for the University of Delaware is the first of its kind for the University, an unprecedented, comprehensive engagement and fundraising campaign that, with the help of generous donors, will shape the future of UD.
-Here you will find information about our Campaign Ambassadors, how you can get engaged with UD, different ways to give, links to videos and photo galleries, and FAQs to help explain the Campaign.
+Here you will find information about our Campaign Ambassadors, FAQs to help explain the Campaign and staff contact information.

 Thank you to our dedicated Campaign Ambassadors who champion this monumental effort to accelerate UD’s mission.

 President’s Leadership Council

 John L. Anderson ’67

 William H. Willis, Jr.

 Why a campaign and why now?
 The great challenges of our time require leadership, perseverance, risk and bold ideas that will advance our world as we pursue the next firsts.
 The students, faculty, staff, alumni and friends of the University of Delaware are tackling those challenges.
 Across campus, in places beyond Delaware and to the furthest points on the globe, Blue Hens are challenging assumptions, breaking barriers and pioneering research that will lead to a better world.
 We want to keep providing opportunities to all Blue Hens so that they, in turn, can continue putting great ideas into practice and exploring new frontiers.
 This is our moment to define success by the values we shape, the intellectual curiosity we cultivate and the courage we inspire to make a difference.
 You are an integral part of this moment, as well.
 Your support and engagement can help us pursue new and expanded programs and initiatives and put Delaware First—in the hearts of our students and faculty, in the minds of society’s leaders and in the words and actions of Blue Hens across the world.